-Better Aggregates, Better Soil: Farmers Dig Into Aggregates for Soil Health
+Better Aggregates, Better Soil: Farmers Dig Into Aggregates For Soil Health

 Soil aggregates are the backbone of the soil’s ability to grow plants and support life.
 They’re small clumps of soil that are held together by the compounds released when organic matter from plants and manure is decomposed and transformed by soil microbes.